misterorion/misterorion.com/content/posts/caddy-precompress.md

 > **precompressed** is the list of encoding formats to search for precompressed sidecar files.
 Arguments are an ordered list of encoding formats to search for precompressed sidecar files.
 Supported formats are `gzip`, `zstd` and `br`.

-In other words, if the request `User-Agent` header advertises that the client can accept brotli, those files will be sent.
-Second in line are gzip files, if supported, followed by the uncompressed versions.
+In other words, using our example, if the request `User-Agent` header advertises that the client can accept brotli, those files will be sent.
+Second in line are gzip files (if supported), followed by the uncompressed versions.

 All too easy.
 Thanks, Caddy!